dagny099/citation-compass/STREAMLIT_README.md

 ### Common Issues

 1. **Model Not Found**:
-   - Ensure `models/` directory contains the trained model
+   - Ensure `models/` directory contains the locally trained model files
    - Check file permissions and paths

 2. **Paper Not in Model**: